 I think of the kind of courage that saw my mother uproot us as young children from the elusive comfort of the city to plant us deep into the reality of a rural life.
 Dissatisfied with inequality in employment opportunities and advancement, she was determined to become her own boss.
 And so, armed with a nanny and a gun, she eased into her new role.

-To think of courage is to think of all the remarkable women, who keep dismantling boxes we often find ourselves lumped in.
+Hence, to think of courage is to think of all the remarkable women, who keep dismantling boxes we often find ourselves lumped in.
 Women, who occupy spaces that were never designed with us in mind.
 To think of determination is to celebrate all you courageous women, who keep asking “What if?” and “Why not?”

 Happy International Women’s Day, in advance!